-Applicable date: 1 January 2021
+Applicable date: 1 January 2023

 The new Australian standard eliminates inconsistencies and weaknesses in existing practices by providing a single principle based framework to account for all types of insurance contracts, including reissuance contract that an insurer holds.
 It also provides requirements for presentation and disclosure to enhance comparability between entities.
+AASB2020-5 Amendments to Australian Accounting Standards - Insurance Contracts was issued in July 2020 with the intention to reduce the costs application and easing transition by deferring its effective date to annual periods beginning on or after 1 January 2023 instead of 1 January 2021.
 This standard currently does not apply to the not-for-profit public sector entities.